Ina Paha: Show universe

 McGarrett wakes up in an empty white room with a locked door and, immediately, begins calling for help with no success.
 Following a sting operation using Sang Min as a confidential informant to lock up a human trafficker, Danny receives a call.
 The Five-0 team responds and find McGarrett's car empty, with blood inside and tire tracks leading away from the vehicle, then realizing that McGarrett has been kidnapped.
 A screen then turns on in the room McGarrett is trapped in, and a home video from his childhood plays.
-Following this, the room is filed with gas and an unknown person in a gas mask begins entering the room as McGarrett passes out.
+Following this, the room is filed with gas and an unknown person in a gas mask begins entering the room as McGarrett passes out, and causing him to dream an alternate universe, where Five-0 never existed and John McGarrett is still alive.
 McGarrett wakes up once again, this time locked to a chair, before being drugged and passing out again.
 While the team searches for McGarrett, they look towards Sang Min and Adam Noshimori for help; meanwhile, Steve is being tortured by Wo Fat, who is looking for his father.
+McGarrett then learns that Doris secretly took in and raised a young Wo Fat for years after his mother's death, until her superiors found out and she was forced to let him go, and Wo Fat considers Steve a brother because of this.
 After engaging in a fight and killing Eris (Wo Fat's accomplice), Steve sets up Wo Fat in an attempt to escape.
-Just as the team finds out where Wo Fat is hiding Steve, Steve and Wo Fat engage in a fight which ultimately ends with the two holding each other at gunpoint.
+Just as the team finds out where Wo Fat is hiding Steve, Steve and Wo Fat engage in a fight, which ultimately ends with the two holding each other at gunpoint.
 They both fire their weapons and Steve is grazed by a bullet on the forehead, left with minor injuries from the wound; however, Wo Fat takes the shot in the head, promptly killing him.
 The team breaches the room and finds McGarrett injured on the ground.
-When they reach him Steve asks for his father and Danny has to remind him that his father died.
+When they reach him, Steve, having been stuck in the alternate reality for so long, asks for his father and Danny has to remind him that his father died.
+The team then gazes at the deceased Wo Fat one last time, before leaving for home.
 The final scene in the episode features many flashbacks from the series along with a special song titled All for One written by Five for Fighting.